Application of these Terms and Conditions

 6. Payment of Fees

-6.1 Unless otherwise agreed in writing, the Client shall pay each invoice submitted by the Company within thirty (30) days of each invoice date ("Due Date") without set-off (statutory or otherwise), deduction, counterclaim, abatement or discount and notwithstanding the existence of any claim or dispute including but not limited to any disputes in respect of off-hire, demurrage and breach of contract claims between the Client and any other party or under the Contract or otherwise.
+6.1 Unless otherwise agreed in writing, the Client shall pay each invoice submitted by the Company within thirty (30) days of each invoice date ("Due Date") without set-off (statutory or otherwise), deduction, counterclaim, abatement or discount and notwithstanding the existence of any claim or dispute including but not limited to any disputes in respect of off-hire, demurrage and breach of contract or fixture claims between the Client and any other party or under the contract, fixture or otherwise.

 6.2 Where payment of the Fees is not made on the Due Date and without prejudice to the Company's rights, the Company will be entitled to charge interest on the overdue amount at the annual rate of 3% per annum above the base rate from time to time of HSBC Bank plc calculated on actual/360 day basis, compounded monthly and accrued from the Due Date until the date of payment whether before or after judgment (a part of a month being treated as a full month for the purpose of calculating such interest).